Looking for the best insurance as a digital nomad in Malta?

 For Malta specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and premium amenities compared to public options.
 The comprehensive coverage proves especially valuable during peak summer months when healthcare demand increases with tourism, and for covering potential evacuation to mainland Europe for specialized treatments not available on the islands.
 The physiotherapy benefits support Malta's active lifestyle culture, from diving injuries to heat-related conditions.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Malta when specialized medical care might require transport to Sicily, mainland Italy, or other major European medical centers for conditions requiring treatments not available on the small islands.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

 Comparison